 Using the science conducted under Goals 3.a and 3.b, work under Goal 3.c will focus on improving management processes and regulatory responses to near-term ecological shifts, "black swan" events, and other pressures and opportunities.
 NOAA Fisheries will assess adaptive capacity in federal fisheries, particularly those that may be affected by the responsiveness of federal regulations to large-scale shifts in the abundance and distribution of managed species.

-The action items that NOAA Fisheries will use to develop annual and longer-term milestones to implement Goal 3c are:
+NOAA Fisheries will use the following Action Items to develop annual and longer-term milestones to implement Goal 3.c: